Checking Trustworthiness of Probabilistic Computations in a Typed Natural Deduction System: TPTND

 \subsection{Trust Fragment}

 TPTND is designed to verify trustworthiness of probabilistic computations through the rules in Figure \ref{fig:TrustFragment}.

-The intuition behind this evaluation is as follows.
+{ The intuition we want to implement in the calculus is that the control of a certain distance between a distribution of reference and the observed probability of an event is formally checkable.
+The choice of a confidence interval with respect to the expected probability of an event is a design choice which can be otherwise devised, see e.g. \cite{DBLP:conf/aiia/PrimieroD22} for a version using KL as a distance in order to evaluate for biases.
+Moreover, while the rule mimics in a certain sense standard statistical inference properties, the calculus allows to combine such analysis with an automated deduction approach, which also allows to define some useful structural properties on the derivation mimicking the probabilistic process, thereby allowing formal properties to be proven in the next section.
+Formally, we interpret the above as follows.
 An experiment $\Delta\vdash u_{n}:\alpha_{f}$ where $\Delta$ is possibly unknown -- that is, $\Delta$ is of the form $\{x:\alpha_{[0,1]}, \dots, x:\omega_{[0,1]}\}$ as obtained by the ``unknown'' rule in Figure \ref{fig:distributions} -- should be evaluated according to some metric against its intended or expected model, in turn expressed as a transparent distribution $\Gamma$.
 If the difference between the frequency $f$ of output $\alpha$ in $n$ experiments $u$ and its theoretical probability $a$ in the relevant intended and transparently formulated distribution $\Gamma$ remains below a critical threshold, parametric with respect to the number of samples, then the process $u$ outputting $\alpha$ with frequency $f$ can be considered trustworthy (rule IT).
 The parametric threshold $\epsilon(n)$ is domain-specific and it may depend on the application.
 Then one can start reasoning on processes considered trustworthy: if $u_{n}:\alpha_{f}$ is trustworthy under distribution $\Gamma$, then there must exist an interval of probability values $[a-\epsilon(n),a+\epsilon(n)]$ for output $\alpha\in \Gamma$ within which $u_{n}:\alpha_{f}$ can be correctly sampled from $\Gamma$ (rule ET).
-Note that Contraction from Section \ref{subsec:structural} can be applied to select the most appropriate value within such range.
+Note that Contraction from Section \ref{subsec:structural} can be applied to select the most appropriate value within such range.}

 Dual rules for negative trust can be devised.
 Rule IUT for the introduction of negative trust (or Untrust) expresses the failure on the condition for trust: if the value set for the difference between the frequency $f$ of the output $\alpha$ in the experiment and the theoretical probability $a$ in the relevant intended and transparently formulated distribution $\Gamma$ is surpassed, the process can be labeled untrustworthy.
 The rule EUT serves the purpose of eliminating the negative trust function, i.e., it allows to start reasoning on processes considered untrustworthy: if $u_{n}:\alpha_{f}$ is considered untrustworthy under distribution $\Gamma$, then there exists a family of probability values in the interval $[0,1]$ excluding the interval $[a-\epsilon(n),a+\epsilon(n)]$ for output $\alpha\in \Gamma$ within which $u_{n}:\alpha_{f}$ can be correctly sampled from $\Gamma$.
 Hence, the rule identifies the range of theoretical values which make $f$ a fair frequency, and again Contraction from Section \ref{subsec:structural} can be applied to select the most appropriate value within such range.